-Great Writers Inspire at Home workshops
+Great Writers Inspire at Home series

 The Great Writers Inspire at Home 2017 workshops brought together a number of contemporary British writers to discuss how literature in different genres shapes readers’ perceptions of the contemporary world, and their identities within it.